-Prevention of high-risk HPV is most effectively achieved through vaccination.
-The FDA has approved three vaccines that protect against HPV and the diseases and cancers caused by HPV.
-A bivalent vaccine (Cervarix) and Gardasil were previously available, but are no longer used in the United States.
+Prevention of high-risk HPV and the associated disease burden caused by HPV can be achieved through prophylactic vaccination.
+HPV vaccines target the genotypes responsible for most HPV-attributable cancers and are highly effective for prevention of vaccine-type precancers [161].
+The FDA has approved three vaccines for protection against HPV diseases and attributable cancers.
+A bivalent vaccine (Cervarix) and Gardasil were previously available but are no longer used in the United States.
 The currently recommended vaccine is nine-valent Gardasil 9, which protects against HPV types 6, 11, 16, 18, 31, 33, 45, 52, and 58 [80; 81].
+The types prevented by nine-valent vaccination account for approximately 90% of HPV-attributable cancers worldwide [161].

 HPV types 16 and 18 cause most cervical cancers, and types 6 and 11 cause most genital warts [81].
-Gardasil 9 protects against these plus five additional HPV types that account for 15% of cervical cancers [81; 82].
+Gardasil 9 protects against these plus five additional HPV types that account for 15% of cervical cancers [78; 81].

 All boys and girls 11 to 12 years of age are now recommended to receive HPV vaccines, as they are most effective when given at younger ages, before the onset of sexual activity and initial exposure to the virus.
 The earliest approved age is 9 years.
 The vaccine in clinical use is recommended for girls/women and boys/men.
-Young sexually active people should still receive the vaccination, because those already infected with one type of HPV may benefit from the protection against other types included in the vaccine.
-In those who have not received any or all vaccine doses, vaccination is recommended through 26 years of age for all girls/ women and boys/men [80].
+Young sexually active individuals should still receive the vaccination, because those already infected with one type of HPV may benefit from the protection against other types included in the vaccine.
+In those who have not received any or all vaccine doses, vaccination is recommended through 26 years of age for all girls/women and boys/men [80].
 HPV vaccine is also recommended for those 27 to 45 years of age if desired or if a risk factor is present.

 The HPV vaccine is available for eligible children and adolescents younger than 19 years of age through the Vaccines for Children program, and patient-assistance programs are available from the vaccine manufacturers for uninsured persons 19 years of age and older.
-HPV vaccination is not recommended for use in pregnant women [82; 83].
+HPV vaccination is not recommended for use in pregnant women [78; 83].
 In 2018, the FDA approved expanded use of Gardasil 9 to include women and men up to 45 years of age [84].

-HPV vaccines are given as two or three injections over six months, and the same vaccine product should be used for the entire series.
-HPV vaccines can be administered regardless of history of anogenital warts, abnormal Pap/HPV tests, or anogenital precancer.
+HPV vaccine is administered in either two or three doses, depending on the age at which the series is started.
+Two doses are recommended for most persons who begin the series before 15 years of age, with the second dose given 6 to 12 months after the first [80].
+Three vaccine doses are recommended for people who start the series at 15 through 26 years of age and for immunocompromised persons [80].
+HPV vaccines can be administered without regard to history of anogenital warts, abnormal Pap/HPV tests, or anogenital precancer.
 Women 21 years of age or older who have received HPV vaccination should continue routine cervical cancer screening, as vaccines do not protect against all cervical cancers.